 What Is Just-In-Time Training?

-Just in time training provides employees with the knowledge and information they need at the exact moment they need it.
-The concept of just in time learning developed from a need for organizations to reduce downtime and lower the costs of enrolling employees in long, boring, or difficult courses.
+Just in time training is a valuable tool that equips employees with the knowledge and information they require precisely when they need it.
+The concept of just in time learning emerged as a solution to reduce downtime and minimize the expenses associated with enrolling employees in lengthy, uninteresting, or challenging courses.

 Just In Time Training (Definition)